rust-lang/rust-forge/src/release/process.md

 need to invoke the script *multiple times* until everything is setup correctly.

 `start-release.py` will always start a CI job in the background.
 To know when it finishes, you have to watch the logs.
-WHen the build finishes, a line like this will appear in the logs:
+When the build finishes, a line like this will appear in the logs:

 ```